nafets227/finance/README.md

 If your bank, as e.g. HypoVereinsbank, does no longer support logging on without 2 factor authorisation, you can try with ./testlocal exec --taninteractive.
 This allows you to enter the tan received via 2nd factor.

+### testing with testlocal.sh
+testlocal.sh adds additional Environment Variables for testing:
+* MYSQL_LOCAL_HOST (defaults to MYSQL_HOST)
+* FINIMG docker image to test (default: nafets227/finance:local) Both are useful if you are testing on a local machine or in a github action like .github/workflows/docker-ci.yml